tgtakaoka/asmx/README.txt

   turn listing on and off, and to turn listing of macro expansion on and off.
 The default is listing on, macro expansion off.

+SUB / SUBROUTINE name

+  This sets the scope for temporary labels beginning with a dot.
+  If no name is specified, temporary labels beginning with a dot work just like the ones beginning with an '@'.

+  Example:

+               SUBROUTINE foo
+       .LABEL  NOP        ; this one becomes "FOO.LABEL" SUBROUTINE bar
+       .LABEL  NOP        ; this one becomes "BAR.LABEL" SUBROUTINE
+       LABEL
+       .LABEL  NOP        ; this one becomes "LABEL.LABEL"

 ERROR

   This prints a custom error message.